muratkeremozcan/cctdd/ch15-api-json-server/json-server.md

 })
 ```

+Start the runner with `yarn cy:open-e2e` and execute the test.
 If we scrutinize the console, we can view the array of 6 heroes in the `body`.

 ![json-server-backend-e2e-initial](../img/json-server-backend-e2e-initial.png)